-Students who fail to withdraw from all courses by the official "withdrawal" date may be eligible for late withdrawal.
+Students who fail to withdraw from all courses by the official withdrawal date may be eligible for late withdrawal.
 The request for withdrawal must be for reasons beyond the student's control, including but not limited to the following: death of an immediate family member, extended illness, or hospitalization of the student.
 Late withdrawals are processed through the Financial Aid Office.
 Third party documentation is required when requesting a late withdrawal.
 Documentation may be a letter from the student's physician or an obituary notice or other documentation that verifies the student's special circumstance.
+The student will receive "Ws" for the semester.
 A late withdrawal must be processed prior to the first day of final exams.

-Students who leave the university without completing the official withdrawal procedure will receive failing grades ("F's") in all classes.
+Students who leave the university without completing the official withdrawal procedure will receive failing grades ("F's") in all classes and will be disqualified from receiving financial aid.